mendersoftware/mender-docs/04.Devices/chapter.md

 ---
-title: Configuring devices
+title: Device integration
 taxonomy:
     category: docs
 ---

 ### Chapter 4

-# Configuring devices
+# Device integration

-A description of how to configure devices to work with Mender
+A description of how to integrate devices with Mender